How We Work

 Wouter Lox – Vice-President and Treasurer

-Since 2007, Wouter Lox is a Managing Director of EuSalt aisbl. has more than 23 years’ extensive experience of lobbying and public affairs for several national and international associations and companies, and in this role, has always focused on food and nutrition but more specifically on the health and the nutritional aspects of food and dietary choices.
-For EuSalt he has been active in promoting the drive to help harmonizing national health policies in European members states as to promote the recognition of Iodine deficiency as a concern and having iodized salt as a vector to fight Iodine deficiencies.
+Wouter Lox has more than 23 years’ extensive experience of lobbying and public affairs for several national and international associations and companies and, in this role, has always focused on food and nutrition but, more specifically, on the health and nutritional aspects of food and dietary choices.
+Since 2019, Wouter Lox is Secretary General of AIJN, the European Fruit Juice Association.
+Prior to that, Wouter Lox was the Managing Director of EuSalt, actively promoting the drive to help harmonizing national health policies in European members states as to promote the recognition of Iodine deficiency as a concern and having iodized salt as a vector to fight Iodine deficiencies.

 Nele Devolder joined Kellen Europe in 2001 and is an Association Director.
 Nele has over 15 years of experience in the management of national, European and international associations and is involved in strategic advices projects and consulting for trade associations and professional societies on a global level.
 Her current assignments include the IALD, the International Association of Lighting Designers, for which she serves as their European office Manager.
 Nele also serves as the Executive Director in Europe of the EU-Russia Industrialists’ Roundtable.